BloomTechBackend/bd-team-project-reid-harbin/project_documents/example_design_document.md

 * Updating playlist tags
 * Integration with Amazon Music Client
-* When adding a song on the website, having a drop down or autocomplete with the different songs available.
+* When adding a song on the website, having a drop-down or autocomplete with the different songs available.
 * The ability to play music from the website
 * The ability to search for existing songs either through the website or the API